Croats of Bosnia and Herzegovina: Open issues

 The Declaration upheld the right to learn Croatian in school as well as the need for the preservation of their people's culture.
-Another important issue was the need for a Croat television station within the country.
+Another critical issue was the need for a Croat television station within the country.

 Culture

 Art

-In the area near the Neretva river, a Hellenised Illyrian tribe, the Daorsi, spread cultural influences from Greece.
-Their capital Daorson on Oršćani near Stolac is today the most significant center of antic culture in Bosnia and Herzegovina.
+In the area near the Neretva River, a Hellenized Illyrian tribe, the Daorsi, spread cultural influences from Greece.
+Their capital Daorson on Oršćani near Stolac is today the most significant centre of ancient culture in Bosnia and Herzegovina.
 The complex of the terraced shrine near Gradac near Posušje, built in 183, was dedicated to a dead Roman Emperor, Marcus Aurelius.
-Late Roman art in Bosnia and Herzegovina was characterized by the building of villas, Christian mausoleums, basilicas, and oratories like Vila "Mogorjelo" near Čapljina (early 4th century).
-The influence of romanesque architecture arrived in Bosnia and Herzegovina across Croatia, but it was never completely accepted, only its elements were used.
-Such buildings are St. Luke's Tower in Jajce (15th century) or motives of stećak tombstones.
+Late Roman art in Bosnia and Herzegovina was characterised by the building of villas, Christian mausoleums, basilicas, and oratories like Vila "Mogorjelo" near Čapljina (early 4th century).
+The influence of Romanesque architecture arrived in Bosnia and Herzegovina through Croatia, but it was never entirely accepted; only its elements were incorporated.
+Such buildings include St. Luke's Tower in Jajce (15th century) or motifs of stećak tombstones.
 Valuable manuscripts of Bosnian origin occur at this time.